lamini-ai/lamini-ai.github.io/docs/quick_start.md

-Let's get you started running inference and tuning with Lamini!
+Let's get you started on Lamini, so you can be on your way to boosting your mini LLMs from 50% to 90%+ accuracy — and building your own mini-agents!

 ## Setup